 Both descending and ascending InSAR data constrain the distribution of coseismic slip based on an elastic half-space formulation [Okada, 1985] using the inversion code developed by Fialko [2004].
 The decorrelation in mountains combined with shadowing and layover effect prevent automatic phase unwrapping.
 Our solution is to digitize the fringes manually and convert them to displacement in the line of sight direction.
 We subdivided Beichuan Fault into 3 segments according to geological surface measurement.
 Both Beichuan Fault and Penguan Fault planes are elongated beyond the surface rupture to capture the subsurface slip.
-We have examined the rms misfit versus dip angle find best models have fault dip of between 45 and 55 degrees toward northwest.
-The geodetic moment is 9.63\10^20 N m which is equal to a seismoc moment magnitude of 7.92.
-The geodetic moment is nearly equally partitioned between dip-slip (6.02\10^20 N m) and strike-slip (5.87\10^20 N m).
+We have examined the rms misfit versus dip angle and found the best fit models have fault dip between 45 and 55 degrees toward northwest.
+The geodetic moment is 9.6310^20 N m which is equal to a seismoc moment magnitude of 7.92.
+The geodetic moment is nearly equally partitioned between dip-slip (6.0210^20 N m) and strike-slip (5.8710^20 N m).